Chen Dong (taikonaut): Shenzhou 11

 He was selected to fly on the Shenzhou 11 mission in October 2016 with astronaut Jing Haipeng.
 The two underwent more than 3,000 hours of training before the launch of the spacecraft.
 On 17 October 2016 at 07:30 local time (23:30 GMT on 16 October), Chen lifted off with Shenzhou 11 for a 33-day space mission to the Tiangong-2 space station as his first spaceflight, launched from the Jiuquan Satellite Launch Center using a Long March 2F launch rocket.
 The crew landed successfully after the 33 day mission on 18 November 2016, marking China's longest crewed space flight to date.
 The reentry module of the Shenzhou-11 spacecraft landed in Inner Mongolia around 2.15 p.m (China time) after detaching from the space lab on 17 November.

 Shenzhou 14

 On June 5, 2022, Chen launched aboard Shenzhou 14 to the Tiangong space station as commander for a 6-month stay.
 He completed three spacewalks during the mission.

 Shenzhou 20

-On April 24, 2025, Chen Dong launched on the Shenzhou 20 mission to the Tiangong space station, where he is currently serving as commander.
-With 6 spacewalks for a total time of 37 hours 4 minutes, he is the current Chinese record holder for most spacewalks and most time spent outside a spacecraft.
+On April 24, 2025, Chen Dong launched on the Shenzhou 20 mission to the Tiangong space station, where he served as commander.
+With 6 spacewalks for a total time of 37 hours 4 minutes, he is only second to Zhang Lu for most spacewalks and most time spent outside a spacecraft among the Chinese.

 Awards

 For his achievements on the Shenzhou 11 mission, Chen was awarded the Spaceflight Merit Medal (Third Class) along with the honorary title of "hero astronaut" on 26 December 2016 by the Central Military Commission.

+On 21 January 2026, the CPC Central Committee, the State Council and the Central Military Commission decided to award Chen the Spaceflight Merit Medal (First Class).

+On 22 April 2026, he was attending a ceremony welcoming back the remains of volunteer martyrs who died in the Korean War, in an interview he was spotted to have the rank of a major general.